 The latest development on this issue comes from a laboratory study at the University of Arizona, which showed unusual swellings within brain cells treated with statin drugs.
 The researchers described this as a "beads-on-a-string" effect and suggested that understanding it will likely help explain why some people develop memory problems when taking statins.
 They have found that the "beads" disappear when the drugs are removed.
 The team plans to investigate how genetics may be involved in "bead" formation, with a hereditary disposition possibly influencing hypersensitivity to the drugs.
 Genetic differences might also directly impact neurons responses in the brain or influence the interaction of statins with the blood-brain barrier.

 Statins are known to sometimes cause muscle aches and liver dysfunction; warnings of both possibilities are prominent in the printed instructions patients receive when they pick up their prescriptions.
 A long list of other side effects has also been attributed to these drugs, including peripheral neuropathy (tingling and numbness or burning pain), headaches, joint and abdominal pain, problems with sleep and with sexual function.

-In general, I wouldn't worry about the effect of statins on memory.
-But if you're taking the drug and find that you're becoming forgetful, tell your doctor.
-Lowering your dose may help.
+If you're taking one of these drugs and find that you're becoming confused or forgetful, tell your doctor.
+Lowering the dose may help.
 Or your physician might suggest going off the drug for a few weeks to see if your memory improves.
-If it does, you should discuss with your physician other approaches to cholesterol control.
+If it does, you should consider discussing other approaches to cholesterol control with your physician.

 Andrew Weil, M.D.